 Try and get enough sleep before leaving for your day trip from London to Brussels.
 A long day of walking, eating, Instagram snaps, exploring, and taking in the multitude of sites and sounds is hard enough without being sleep-deprived.

 Things to do and see in Brussels are close in proximity to each other so that no time is wasted.
 Luckily, Brussels pièce de résistance of cultural sites, The Grand Place, is a four-in-one combo, for my fellow time-poor travellers.
 But before you read more about The Grand Place, here’s a bit of useful guidance to conquer the best of Brussels in one day.

 Things To Do In Brussels In A Day Itinerary | Brussels Day Trip

 Here are the best things to do in Brussels in one day.
-Just remember to stick to activities in the centre of Brussels will also help avoid wasting time commuting around Brussels in a day.
+Just remember to stick to activities in the city centre of Brussels will also help avoid wasting time commuting around Brussels in a day.

-Choco-Story – The Chocolate Museum Brussels
+1. Visit Choco-Story – The Chocolate Museum Brussels & Take A Chocolate Tour

-Belgium chocolate is world-renowned.
+Belgian chocolates are world-renowned.
 Brusselaars have dedicated a whole museum to their love for the confectionery.
 You can journey into the long history of cocoa exhibition and chocolate, demonstration by a chocolatier and enjoy chocolate tastings.

-Choco-Story Brussels is located in the centre of Brussels and is just a three-minute walk from the Grand Place.
+Choco-Story Brussels is located in the city centre of Brussels and is just a three-minute walk from the Grand Place.
 The museum offers chocolate making workshop and guided tours in seven languages, including English.
 The chocolate tour also allow you to optimise your time.

-Galeries Royales Saint-Hubert
+5. Galeries Royales Saint-Hubert

 Galeries Royales Saint-Hubert is an architectural jaw-dropper.
 It was built in the mid-1800s and consists of a covered long narrow street-like corridor with identical facades on either side.
 It gives me all of the Oliver Twist vibes with its quaint shops and industrial feel.